The 4 Biggest Differences Between Medicare Advantage and Original Medicare

 What Is Medicare Advantage?

-The common Medicare Advantage plan types include Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), and Private Fee-For-Service (PFFS).
-There are less common ones, including Special Needs Plans (SNPs), Provider Sponsored Organizations (PSOs), and Medical Savings Accounts (MSAs).
+The common Medicare Advantage Plan types include Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), and Private Fee-For-Service (PFFS).
+There are less-common ones, including Special Needs Plans (SNPs), Provider Sponsored Organizations (PSOs), and Medical Savings Accounts (MSAs).

-Medical Advantage plans are required to include limits on individuals’ out-of-pocket expenses for their Part A and Part B costs.
-The limits are typically high; for Medicare Advantage HMO plans, it’s $6,700.
-Medicare Advantage plans cannot make the individuals pay higher coinsurances or copayments than they would with Original Medicare for specific services like dialysis and chemotherapy.
-Most Medicare Advantages plans will provide prescription drug coverage.
+Medicare Advantage Plans cannot make the individuals pay higher coinsurances or copayments than they would with Original Medicare for specific services like dialysis and chemotherapy.

-However, individuals should be aware that if they choose to switch coverage, the employer or union might reduce or eliminate their healthcare benefits as well as those of dependents.
+However, individuals should be aware that if they choose to switch coverage, the employer or union might reduce or eliminate their health care benefits and those of dependents.
 Individuals need to talk to their employers or unions before making the change.